 Improved wall assemblies

-This submeasure will include updates to Wall Framing factors and other requirements affecting wall U-factor calculations by construction assembly.
-It will also address potential conflicts with fire code for exterior wall insulation or dense wall insulations.
+This submeasure will align wall assembly u-factor requirements to be categorized by construction type (e.g. wood framed vs metal framed, or in alignment with construction type labels used by the fire or structural codes), rather than number of stories, to harmonize multifamily requirements.
+Update wall framing factors and other requirements affecting wall U-factor calculations by construction assembly.
+This submeasure will address potential conflicts with fire code for exterior wall insulation or dense wall insulations.

 Give Us Your Feedback

 The Statewide CASE Team values input from all stakeholders engaged in the Title 24, Part 6 code change process.
 We encourage the open exchange of code change comments and concerns.

 Use the form above to provide feedback on this measure.